In this blog post, I review India Tree Dark Muscovado Sugar sourced from Mauritius by India Tree Gourmet Spices & Specialties, based in Seattle.

 1 cup of India Tree dark muscovado (firmly packed) = 227g = 8oz

-Can be substituted by table sugar in recipes; use an equal amount of firmly packed measure of muscovado & slightly reduce liquid content by 1 to 2 Tbsp
+It can be used as a substitute for table sugar in recipes; use an equal amount of firmly packed measure of muscovado and slightly reduce liquid content by one to two tablespoons.

 In coffee, on hot cereals, and over French toast